 Escaped Defects is a simple but effective measure of overall software delivery quality.
-It can be tracked in several ways, but typically teams use either a priority or label on bugs.
+It can be tracked in several ways, but typically, teams use either a priority or a label on bugs.

 Using these metrics to increase Velocity and Deployment Frequency

 This metrics-led approach to continuously improving Agile delivery effectiveness can be highly effective.

 A major Plandek enterprise client in the travel technology sector uses Plandek to underpin a metrics-led approach to continuously improving their software delivery process.
 As a result, over the past 24 months, using a simple set of Agile delivery metrics surfaced in Plandek’s customisable dashboards, the client has: